 The following requirements must be met in order to be registered and licensed to practice dental assisting in the province of Nova Scotia:

-1. A certified photocopy of your certificate of graduation from a dental assisting program which has been accredited by the Commission on Dental Accreditation of Canada or the American Dental Association Commission on Dental Accreditation;
+1. A certified photocopy of your certificate of graduation from a dental assisting program which has been accredited by the Commission on Dental Accreditation of Canada or the American Dental Association Commission on Dental Accreditation, along with a letter from the school certifying your graduation from the dental assisting program;

 2. An applicant must provide a certified copy of their Canadian birth certificate, or Canadian citizenship card or proof of permanent Canadian residency status.